Effective Communities Project

 There are Departments for Grantmakers, Nonprofits, Activists, and Evaluators.
 Each Department features a specially created Article with contemporary lessons gleaned from one of the Archived publications.
 The Article intends to give new life, current insight, and practical guidance to you in advancing your work.

 The newly-posted Articles also allow you to download the original publication, at no cost (at this time).
 We’ll change these Department Articles from time to time, moving new Articles to the Home page, as new lessons emerge, or as new publications are archived – and to refresh the look of the Home page.

 Another Home page Department shows off an emerging product, DaBook: How to Show Off Your Wicked Strong Sexy and Incredibly Effective Nonprofit.
+I hope you’ll like it.
 Still another Home page Department carries my blog formerly known as JustPhilanthropy.org.
 As its subtitle suggests, it’s written “From the Confluence of Philanthropy, Justice, and Evaluation.”
 It was produced initially as an independent site, part of our social justice work with the Ford Foundation, but now incorporated here.
-Most posts are historical yet reading them now one can easily conclude that the more things change the more they stay the same.
-I may still add to it.
+Most posts are historical yet reading them now one can easily conclude, once again, that the more things change the more they stay the same.

 At the heart of the website, accessible by tab, is the Archives — the database, the storehouse, the treasury – a set of publications culled from my work over the years.

-All these Articles are also accessible from LinkedIn and Facebook.
+All these Articles might soon also be accessible from LinkedIn and Facebook.